admin-shell-io/aas-specs/schemas/json/README.md

 # JSON

 [JavaScript Object Notation (JSON)] is a popular serialization format.
-Beside XML, it is an  "official" serialization format for models of Asset Administration Shells (AAS).
+Beside XML and RDF, it is an  "official" serialization format for models of Asset Administration Shells (AAS).
 Since JSON is a very versatile format, there are many ways how we could map an AAS model to it.
 In this document, we explore our particular design of the serialization schema based on [JSON schema 2019-09], and explain in detail the rules how we mapped the [AAS meta-model] to it.